DanielFerrariR/react-boilerplate/README.md

 ## CI configuration

 - Set the environment variables in the CI environment variable section.
-- The only command needed to be put on CI is 'yarn setup' which tests formatting with prettier, eslint errors, typescript errors and all tests.
+- The only command needed to be put on CI is 'npm run setup' which tests formatting with prettier, eslint errors, typescript errors and all tests.

 ## Deploy

 1. First, be sure you did all steps from the configuration section.
-2. 'yarn build' command will compile all files and put them into build folder.
+2. 'npm run build' command will compile all files and put them into build folder.
 3. Install Apache.
 (I'm using XAMPP for this example.
 Link: [Apache](https://www.apachefriends.org/download.html))
 4. Clean up htdocs folder of xampp/htdocs.
 5. Put all files from dist folder into xampp/htdocs folder.